“There is no such thing as enlightenment.

-As mentioned in my previous essay about Zen and the Emotional/Sexual Contraction here , there has been quite a bit of discussion around ongoing sex scandals involving various revered Zen Masters, Tibetan Lamas, Hindu Gurus and Swamis, and so forth here in the West.
+As was mentioned in my previous essay about Zen and the Emotional/Sexual Contraction here , there has been quite a bit of discussion around ongoing sex scandals involving various revered Zen Masters, Tibetan Lamas, Hindu Gurus and Swamis, and so forth here in the West.
 Many cannot fathom how supposedly “Enlightened Masters” can be involved in such shenanigans.
 I will briefly address that issue here, based on what I have learned in the course of my own life-long investigation.

-Indeed, the human construct itself, with all its ingenious neural circuitry, still does not have the capacity to handle the energetic vibrational frequency of real enlightenment.
+Nevertheless, the human construct itself, with all its ingenious neural circuitry, still does not have the capacity to handle the energetic vibrational frequency of real enlightenment.
 The physical container itself would be blasted apart in an instant!
 To illustrate by way of example, imagine attempting to pour a million watts through an electronic appliance with a load capacity of 10 watts (or even a capacity of 1000 watts, in the case of the aforementioned rare individuals – the same result would still prevail).

 Indeed, once the dense meat suit is slipped off, we will typically recognize that, what had passed for some degree of self-awareness during incarnation, was mostly a kind of dull sleep-walk in comparison to our actual state.
 Even then, there are many levels of awareness, far beyond our human ken, that still must be traversed before one can speak of true enlightenment.
 The luminous orb of our soul body itself is still a kind of temporary sheath that too must ultimately be discarded (but that’s skipping ahead a bit).

 What we do come to realize quite vividly is that the only part of our life’s efforts that actually amounted to anything was not the attainment of some lofty samadhi, awesome powers, or penetrating insight into emptiness.
 Rather, what we ultimately discover is that all that really mattered was how we treated each other – the love that we shared.
 Moreover, regardless of any honorific titles and trappings we may have come by or have bestowed on us, if our various “spiritual” practices failed to enhance our capacity for love, then they were wasted.

 “Enlightenment” is truly our prior and timeless condition, which is set aside in order to enter into the denser planes of existence, such as this virtual reality game of being human.
 By agreeing to come here, we also accept a kind of amnesia regarding our true condition, which is necessary to imbue the human experience with a quality of visceral reality.
 The illusion keeps things “interesting”, and the ensuing lessons more impactful.
 In that regard, it could be said that we lose ourselves to find ourselves.

 In our process of self-discovery, we fuse with the human bio-vehicle, because we are interested in how we will react to certain compelling simulations specific to the human experience.
 Through trial and error, we find out how to “do the right thing” in every test challenge we dream up for ourselves (often in conjunction with our “soul group”).

 We’re certainly not here to escape into some human notion of enlightenment, but more to experience “un-enlightenment”, and all the thrills and spills involved in that virtual scenario.
-We then have some stories (data) to take back with us and share with our “Group” or “Family” — the ones we’ve been travelling with for unaccountable eons.
+We then have some stories (data) to take back with us and share with our “Group” or “Family” — the ones we’ve been traveling with for unaccountable eons.
 This new data in turn contributes to the ongoing evolution of that “cell”.
 I call it a cell because that is just what we are like, cells within a larger body, which in turn is a cell within an even larger body, and so on beyond any human comprehension.

 There is no such thing as “right” or “wrong” data — it’s all fuel for the ongoing expansion of the larger Consciousness, the ongoing evolution of “God or “Source”, of which all of us are unique though temporary expressions in our various human, soul, and causal incarnations.